briannalbo/Note-Taker-App/README.md

   Additional contributions are not needed at this time.

   ## Questions
-  For any questions or concerns, please refer to my github account or contact me via email:
+  For any questions or concerns, please refer to my github account:
 - https://github.com/briannalbo